-active report options.
-Opens the active report options dialog box where you can configure your active report options such as menu items, graph engine, and colors.
+- active report options.
+Opens the active report options dialog box where you can configure your active report options such as menu items, graph engine, and colors. - ❑ Accessibility.
+Allows a title to be added to a report, chart, or document that is Section 508compliant.

-The following table lists the output for which each feature is available.
+The following table lists the output formats for which each feature is available.
 Yes means the output is available for the feature.
 No means that the output is not available for the feature.